Reinforcement Learning from Compiler and Language Server Feedback: Reward Signals: Worked Examples

-\paragraph{Replayability.} Because \texttt{processReward} is computed from deterministic bundle contents and fixed weights, the same $r_t$ is recovered by \texttt{lanser trace replay}.
-This supports offline evaluation and counterfactual policy analysis without re‑running the language server.
+\textbf{Replayability.} Because \texttt{processReward} is computed from adjacent deterministic bundle contents and fixed weights, the same $r^{\mathrm{csf}}_t$ is recovered by \texttt{lanser trace replay}.
+This supports offline evaluation and counterfactual policy analysis without re-running the language server.

-\paragraph{Design note.} The reward is \emph{shaping}, not a replacement for task success metrics.
-It is intended for online guidance and offline process supervision, and is safe under \Cref{prop:proc-mono} when the invariants hold.
+\textbf{Design note.} The reward is shaping, not a replacement for task success metrics.
+It is intended for online guidance and offline process supervision, and is non-negative under \Cref{prop:proc-mono} when the stated invariants hold.